Ideal free distribution: Predictions

 For patches with unequal innate values, or intrinsic values, we can still apply the same distribution principle.
 However, it is predicted that the number of individuals in each patch will differ, as the amount of resources in each patch will be unequal.
 They will still reach Nash equilibrium despite the fact that there is an unequal number of competitors in each patch.
 This equilibrium is demonstrated as the red line in Figure 1, where the feeding rate is the same for all individuals even though there are 5 individuals in Patch A and 8 individuals in Patch B. From the figure, we can infer that the first 6 foragers settle in Patch B due to its greater intrinsic quality, but the increased competition causes the lesser quality Patch A to be more beneficial for the seventh individual.
 This figure is depicting the habitat matching effect, through which the ratio of individuals at the patches corresponds to the ratio of resources available in those patches.

 Support

 Experimental data

 Anelosimus eximius, a species of social spiders, live together cooperatively and build large web communities.
-Number of insects caught decreases with increasing population due to surface area scaling, but prey mass increased due to larger webs.
+Number of insects caught decreases with increasing population due to surface area scaling, but prey mass increases due to larger webs.
 At intermediate population size of 1000, prey biomass per capita was maximized.
 The results correspond to observed results of population size and ecological conditions- areas that lack larger insects have smaller spider communities.

 Bumblebees distribute themselves systematically so that there was an equalization of gain per flower (the currency) in flowers of different nectar production.
-Bees were also distributed proportionally based on plant density and differential nectar distribution.
-In Selous wild dogs, observed pack size did not agree with results of daily per capita food intake.
+Bees are also distributed proportionally based on plant density and differential nectar distribution.
+In African wild dog, observed pack size did not agree with results of daily per capita food intake.
 However, when factoring in distance traveled to hunt into the currency, observed pack size was close to optimal.